paulfryer/ibkr/docs/CLEAN-API.md

-# Clean API Guide
+# IBKR SDK Guide

 > Production-ready abstraction layer for Interactive Brokers Client Portal Web API

 ## Overview

-The Clean API is a **production-ready abstraction layer** built on top of the generated NSwag and Kiota SDKs.
+The IBKR SDK is a **production-ready abstraction layer** built on top of the generated NSwag and Kiota SDKs.
 It provides:

 - ✅ **Strongly-typed models** - DateTime, enums, decimals instead of strings
 - ✅ **Comprehensive error handling** - Detailed error messages with context